About the Onkyo TX-RZ730

-- Compatible Sources: AM/FM tuner, Analog audio inputs, HDMI 1-2-3 audio inputs (2ch PCM only), Optical/Coax digital audio inputs (2ch PCM only) , USB & Bluetooth Audio, Network (including DLNA, AirPlay, built-in music apps, & Chromecast Built-in) can be played back in Zone 2.
+- Compatible Sources: AM/FM tuner, Analog audio inputs, HDMI 1-2-3 audio inputs (2ch PCM only), Optical/Coax digital audio inputs (2ch PCM only) , USB & Bluetooth Audio, Network (including DLNA, AirPlay, and built-in music apps) can be played back in Zone 2.

 - Incompatible Sources: HDMI video and analog video sources cannot be output to Zone 2.
-HDMI (4-5-6-7) inputs and DSD audio files cannot be played back in Zone 2.
+HDMI (4-5-6-7) inputs, Chromecast built-in apps, and DSD audio files cannot be played back in Zone 2.

 - As for Network, USB, and Bluetooth sources; you cannot select different inputs for the main room and Zone 2.
 For example, if a Network source has been selected in the main room and then Bluetooth is selected as a playback source in Zone 2, the input in the main room will also change to the Bluetooth source.

 - When listening to AM/FM or Internet radio, you cannot select different stations for the main room and Zone 2.